shubik/prometheus_deprecated/README.md

 });
 ```

-Existing model is instantiated with model id as argument:
+Existing model is instantiated with a query as first argument:

 ```javascript
 var user = new UserModel({ email: 'farennikov@gmail.com' }, { req: req });